shiMusa/Simple-Conrod/README.md

 Main inspiration: Java framework.

-BEWARE: I'm new to Rust, I'm not a professional programmer, I make mistakes - a lot...
+<b>BEWARE:</b> I'm new to Rust, I'm not a professional programmer, I make mistakes - a lot...

 Plans:
  - many more Elements